• Skip to main content

 Once the open file is closed, the blocking user will be removed from the File and the File will become unlocked.

-2. Unlock File Locked on your Computer
+2. Unlock Locked Files on Your Own Computer

 As mentioned above, Excel, Word and other Microsoft Office files can get locked, even if they are not being shared with other users.